nios-students/helper_scripts/md/takedown.md

 ### Purpose

-Our platform aims to make notes easier to find for students.
-We understand that some content may be copyrighted, and we apologize in advance if we inadvertently infringe on any copyright.
+Our platform aims to make NIOS resources easier to find for students.
+We understand that some content may be copyrighted, and we apologize in advance if we inadvertently infringe on any copyright, or worse.
 Our goal is to provide a helpful resource for students, not to infringe on anyone's rights.

 ### How to Submit a Takedown Request

-If you believe that any content on our platform infringes on your copyright, please submit a takedown request using the form below.
+If you believe that any content on our platform infringes on your copyright or you have some other complaint, please submit a takedown request using the form below.
 We will review your request and take down the content if necessary.

 ### Takedown Request Form